Measures of complexity and entanglement in fermionic many-body systems: Introduction

-In section~\ref{section:IV} we illustrate the insight the time evolution of the entanglement or Boltzmann entropy can provide in the case of quantum non-equilibrium processes, specifically induced nuclear fission and demonstrate that the entanglement entropy, and therefore the time-dependent size of the physically relevant canonical set has a non-monotonic time-dependence, of similar origin as the widely discussed many-body localization in 1D systems\cite{Milburn:1997,Vidal:2003,Korepin:2004,Kitaev:2006,Levin:2006,Li:2008, Chuchem:2010,Pal:2010,Bardarson:2012,Cohen:2016,Abanin:2019,Sinha:2020,Wimberger:2021, Liu:2022,Mueller:2022,Schneider:2022}.
-The realistic case of the highly non-equilibrium nuclear fission process illustrated here is equivalent to a system of $8\times(N_xN_yN_z)^2=8\times(30^2\times60)^2=23.328\times10^9$ quantum interacting spin-1/2 particles is likely by orders of magnitude the largest system where quantum entanglement has been studied so far.
+In section~\ref{section:V} we illustrate the insight the time evolution of the entanglement or Boltzmann entropy can provide in the case of quantum non-equilibrium processes, specifically induced nuclear fission, and demonstrate that the entanglement entropy and therefore the size of the physically relevant canonical set has a non-monotonic time-dependence, of similar origin as the widely discussed many-body localization in 1D systems \cite{Milburn:1997,Vidal:2003,Korepin:2004,Kitaev:2006,Levin:2006,Li:2008, Chuchem:2010,Pal:2010,Bardarson:2012,Cohen:2016,Abanin:2019,Sinha:2020,Wimberger:2021, Liu:2022,Mueller:2022,Schneider:2022}.
+In the dynamics of isolated systems the evolution of the entanglement entropy plays the role of thermodynamic entropy for local observables~\cite{Calabrese:2005,Calabrese:2006,Alba:2017}.
+The manner the case of indicted fission is described theoretically is similar to what in condensed matter literature is called quenching, when a system is prepared as the stationary state of a nuclear Hamiltonian subject external constraints and then it is evolved in time under a pure Hamiltonian with no constraints.
+The realistic case of the highly non-equilibrium nuclear fission process illustrated here is equivalent to a system of $8\times(N_xN_yN_z)^2=8\times(30^2\times60)^2=23.328\times10^9$ interacting quantum spin-1/2 particles.
+This nuclear system is likely by orders of magnitude the largest system where quantum entanglement has been studied so far in literature.